Publish Novellas 15 August 2021

 “When can I start?” she asks.

-“You have already begun,” says Principal Snyder.
+“You have already begun,” the principal replies.

 As Miss Chambers begins teaching human biology, she is eying specific students for a special purpose.
 Their role is part of a larger plan that tests the limits of classroom instruction.

 The biology class is overcrowded in comparison to others in the school district.
 Many inner city children come from families that cannot afford private schools or tutors.